Highlights

 ZeroDivide

 ZeroDivide helps underserved communities realize the transformative power of technology to achieve social progress and opportunity.
+Through the Community Leadership Project, ZeroDivide is investing in grassroots enterprises that use technology to benefit people in low-income and other disadvantaged communities.

 Back to top